 Cafe with plenty of spaces for people to remote work, close to Timeout Market in Lisbon

 Give it a shot, now called Dual started out as a pop up offering basic barista training and eventually found a 150m2 space to call home.
 Give it a shot offers quality coffee of course combined with a nice selection of food including very nice toasties, shakshuka and more.
 There are plenty of desks where you can work however most don’t have access to power points so it’s important you get there on a full charge incase you don’t get a space next to an outlet.
-Dual operates as a cafe and evening bar and doesn’t charge a fee just like every other cafe offering spaces for remote workers, but there is a minimum €10 consumption requirement if you plan to work from Dual for several hours.
+Dual operates as a cafe and doesn’t charge a fee just like every other cafe offering spaces for remote workers, but there is a minimum €10 consumption requirement if you plan to work from Dual for a whole day which is fair enough.
 If you just want to work for an hour or so it’s ok to just buy a coffee.
-Dual is quite a pretty nice place to work and has a good vibe if you’re in the Cais do Sodre / Timeout market area looking for a laptop friendly cafe to work in.
+Dual is quite a pretty nice place to work, is quiet and has a good vibe if you’re in the Cais do Sodre / Timeout market area looking for a laptop friendly cafe to work in.

 Trendy neighbourhood cafe/restaurant in Anjos close to Intendente metro